 Real friends allow you to be yourself because they accept you and like you for who you are.
 Fake friends don’t.

-Fake friends will tell your secrets to others because they don’t really care about you.
+Fake friends will tell your secrets to others because they don’t really care about you or respect your privacy.

 Real friends can be trusted with your secrets.
-It’s not black and white, but if someone has betrayed your trust more than once (and not apologized!), it might be time to rethink your relationship.
+If someone has betrayed your trust more than once (and not apologized!), it might be time to rethink your relationship.